icetan/gdal2mbt/README.md

 gdal2mbt merge -s goteborg.*.mbtiles
 ```

-Add zoom levels that might have been omited due to the amount of tiles on zoom
+Add zoom levels that might have been omitted due to the amount of tiles on zoom
 level 0 at time of creation.

 ```sh